SPORTS PASSION

 If you plan to travel to Buenos Aires, you are surely thinking that you want to experience the passion for sports that characterizes us so much.
-And we have something to tell you: it is true that our City breathes football in every corner, but you can also enjoy tennis, polo, marathons and world-class events here.
+And we have something to tell you: it is true that our City breathes CP Football in every corner, but you can also enjoy tennis, polo, marathons and world-class events here.

 Football is the great passion of crowds that unfolds every weekend in the neighbourhoods where matches take place in the framework of different competitions.